 Credit card debt is a national issue in the United States.
-In fact, according to the Federal Reserve Bank Of New York, household debt balances in the United States increased by $193 billion in the last quarter of 2019 and now are a whopping $14.15 trillion.
-One common source of household debt is credit cards.
+In fact, according to the Federal Reserve Bank Of New York, Americans’ total credit card balance was $986 billion in the first quarter of 2023 — $145 billion higher than it was in the first quarter of 2022.

 How Do You Determine Debt Level?

 First things first: In order to pay off debt, it can be helpful to know actual numbers.
 One way to help get concrete numbers is to gather monthly credit card statements and start to add up total debts.
 While sitting down and adding up those numbers might seem scary, getting all the information can be a great first step to tackling credit card debt once and for all.

 When adding up the amount of debt owed, it might also be helpful to take interest into account — thanks to high interest rates, some debts may actually now be higher than the initial amount owed, even after making payments.
 A credit card interest calculator can help determine the cost of debt once interest is factored in.

 We all know that credit card payments aren’t the only expense in life, which means part of tackling credit card debt may require assessing the other expenses life brings.